Wolf Creek 2: Plot

 When he wakes up, Paul finds himself, dressed only in his underpants, on a footpath in a small town, with multiple wounds across his body.
 He finds a handwritten note near him which reads "LOSER" before being discovered by two police officers.
 A series of title cards before the credits reveal that despite reporting Mick to the police, Paul was held as a suspect in various unsolved murders in the Wolf Creek area.
-During the investigation, he suffered a complete mental breakdown and was deported back to the UK and placed in full-time care at Ashworth Hospital, Merseyside.
+During the investigation, he suffered a complete mental breakdown and was deported back to the UK and placed in full-time care at Ashworth Hospital in Maghull, Merseyside.
 The film ends like the first film with Mick walking off into the outback with his rifle.